PRP Injections

-Your blood contains many properties that promote healing.
-When we inject components of your blood, namely platelets, into an area that is causing you pain it can actually help relieve the discomfort.
-In most instances, we do this for people who suffer from Tennis or Golfer’s Elbow, Plantar Fasciitis, hamstring tears, jumper’s knee or patella tendinosis, Achilles tendinopathy and calf muscle tears.
+Blood contains many properties that promote healing.
+When components of your blood, namely platelets, are injected into an area that is causing pain it can help relieve discomfort.

 PRP injection FAQs

-It’s a good idea to dress in a separate top and bottoms, as this makes accessing the area we need access to easier.
+• It’s a good idea to wear separate top and bottom clothing to make accessing the treatment area easier.

-Prior to having this done, you’ll need to have been referred by your doctor to have initial imaging completed.
+• Before your PRP Injection, you’ll need to have been referred by your practitioner to have initial imaging completed.
 This will help us determine the exact location of your pain.

-Your Radiographer will explain exactly what will happen during your procedure.
-It may vary slightly from what we describe below, so don’t worry if this is the case, you’ll always be in very good hands.
+It may vary slightly from what we describe below, so don’t worry if this is the case, you’ll always be in excellent hands.

-The Radiologists will draw some blood and will take it to a room where it will be spun in a machine called a centrifuge, which spins thousands of times a minute.
-This will take around 15 minutes.
-Once done, your blood will have separated from being just fluid, to being red blood cells, white blood cells and platelets.
-These platelets are what will be used to inject back into your body.
+Once done, your blood will have separated from being just fluid to being red blood cells, white blood cells and platelets.
+These platelets will be used to inject back into your body.

 At the end of the examination, you will be able to redress and return to the waiting room.